-Getting online abroad used to best be avoided.
-Expensive roaming charges made it uneconomical, and though roaming is presently possible for UK mobile users in the EU, it's not yet clear how that's going to change in the future.
+Getting online abroad used to best be avoided: expensive roaming charges made it completely uneconomical, and though roaming is presently possible for some UK mobile users in the EU, it's not yet clear how that's going to change in the future.

 The best portable Wi-Fi hotspots you can buy today